duniter/duniter-python-api/README.md

 * When writing docstrings, use the reStructuredText format recommended by https://www.python.org/dev/peps/pep-0287/#docstring-significant-features
 * Use `make` commands to check the code and the format.

-Black, the formatting tool, requires Python 3.6 or higher.

 * Install runtime dependencies
 ```bash
 poetry install --no-dev